 - DKIM stands for "Domain Key Identified Mail", and Google highly recommends to set this up to make your G Suite Setup secure.

-- DKIM Setup provides an option to your recipients to figure out whether you sent a specific email or someone is pretending to be you.
+- DKIM Setup provides an option to your recipients to figure out whether email comes from your domain or a forged one .

 - In this step by step video, I'll show you how to easily setup G Suite DKIM with your godaddy domain.